 About

-I'm Nicholas FitzRoy-Dale, a software developer from London, UK.
+I'm Nicholas FitzRoy-Dale, a software developer from Sydney, Australia.
 I'm interested in embedded systems and operating system research, code optimisation, 8-bit music, rock climbing, shiny things...

 Personal blog